Yeah, I'm just trying to figure out which soundbites I want to use here as we get started here in the final big hour of broadcast excellence today.

 No, I don't.

-Well, he only takes friends at me and well, can you do something?
+Well, he only takes friends at me.

 Well, I don't know.

-You gotta get me.
+You got to get me.

 Well, let me try.

-They dangle the carrot out there.
+They dangle a carrot out there.

 And what was the carrot?

-Never-ending market returns that nobody was getting, even in down times.
+Never-ending market returns that nobody was getting, even in downtimes.

 It's like some people believe that there is a wizard in the Emerald City determining the price of gasoline.